space-wizards/docs/src/en/proposals/fairlysadpanda-revolutionaries.md

 Influence is a value that each player carries.
 MindShielded players are always value 0.
 Influence is raised by a few routes (exposure to Head Revs, propaganda and one or two restricted drugs like Mindbreaker Toxin).

+Players gain Influence by:

+- Standing near a Head Rev they can see.

+- Being near Propaganda they can see.

+- Being injected with Mindbreaker Toxin.
+This is a very big bump and is intended for kidnap scenarios.

+Players lose influence by:

+- Not being near any source of Influence.
+This is quite slow, and is reduced to nil if the player has been converted.

+- Influence degrades reasonably quickly if placed in the Sec cells and exposed to calming jazz music.

 ### Influence ticks up when exposed to sources and slowly ticks down when not.
 There is a max Influence level.

 Addition of NT and Revolutionary posters and propaganda, that both sides, and traitors, can put up and take down across the station.

 These posters can be printed across the station by both sides and gives Security Cadets, Lawyers and bored Passengers something to do, even on non-Rev rounds, and a reason for Sec to patrol (imagine!).
 They’re an DOT effect with a max cap per item, and add or subtract Influence from those who see them.

+Putting up pro-Revolution posters is added as a Traitor goal to make them have a reason to appear outside Revs.

+Clowns get the ability to put up annoying "Visit Clown Planet" tourism posters.

+Posters can be be destroyed by spraying them with paint or tearing them down.

 ### Addition of Loyalty Loudspeakers in Sec

 These Loyalty Loudspeakers are audio emitters that reduce a player’s Influence level, even if they’re converted.
 If a player who is converted de-converts, their Influence immediately drops to zero.
 This is a new machine that requires quite a bit of power to run.
 A button is added to the Warden’s office to disable and enable all loudspeakers.
 The loudspeakers play calming, smooth jazz.

+These Loudspeakers cannot be made on the station.
+One of the key jobs of Sec is to ensure Sec remains safe; if it's been bombed and the Loudspeakers are inoperable, the Revolution is succeeding.

 ### Head Revs can use an implant ability to silently convert characters with high enough Influence to being a Rev.

 This replaces flashing outright, and makes conversion a stealthy game.
 Revs do not know who the Head Revs are unless the Head Rev outs themselves.

-### Being a Rev has a tell, similar to some old SS13 conversion modes.

-Being a Rev means you look slightly dazed and confused, which can be hidden by hiding your eyes.
-This effect will also be applied to some drugs in game like Mindbreaker Toxin.
+### Add the Interrogator, an electric chair that tests Influence levels

+The Interrogator is a high-power-draw device that lives in Sec.
+This machine does three things:

+1. Minorly fries the person placed inside it. `Your hair stands on end!` If you're a Diona, you are set on fire. `The lightning ignites your limbs!` It does no damage to Slimes. `You feel tingly`.
+2. Reads their Influence level.
+3. Causes the lights to flicker station-wide.

+This allows Sec to ensure anyone they're releasing from prison has a low influence level.

+It can be emagged to dramatically increase the power draw, EMPing the station for a period of time, and instantly frying any poor sod put inside it.

+### Add the Centcomm Uplink Terminal as an indestructable core console on the Bridge.

+This terminal is the core security uplink between the space station and the rest of the universe (in fiction).
+It can send announcements and notifies who is the current chain-of-command.

+This console is indestructable, protected by military-grade force fields, immovable and powered by a nuclear engine that will outlast the star it's anchored to.

+This is the end-game objective that Revs want to compromise.

+### Denote the IDs that Heads Of Staff spawn with as Head Of Staff IDs

+These are the mid-game objectives that Revs want to obtain.
+Because these are stealable objects, this gives Rev Thiefs a unique role.

-### Killing the Heads is now not required for the Revs to win, instead requiring taking the Bridge and using all Head ID cards on the Command Console and defending the Bridge for a period of time.
+### Killing the Heads is now not required for the Revs to win, instead requiring taking the Bridge and compromising the Centcomm Uplink Terminal and defending the Terminal for a period of time.

 This removes one half of the round-removal problem and gives the Revs a clear final target that works a bit like the Nukie bomb.

+To compromise the terminal, the Revs need access to a Head Of Staff ID.
+Any will do: using them on the terminal allows for the Uplink to be disabled after a timer.

+Each ID used on the terminal reduces the amount of time the countdown will take by a certain amount.

+The start of the countdown is broadcast as a station announcement:

+`CENTRAL COMMAND UPLINK SEVERANCE PROCESS INITIALIZED BY [names on IDs here].
+THIS STATION WILL BE REMOVED FROM NANOTRASEN SECURITY CONTROLS IN [amount of seconds].
+IF THIS IS UNINTENTIONAL, PLEASE CANCEL THIS PROCESS BY VISITING THIS UPLINK TERMINAL AT CO-ORDINATES [co-ordinates here]`

+When this countdown reaches one minute, similar to the Nuke Ops game mode, a short theme plays.

+If the timer reaches zero, if it's a Rev round, this triggers victory.
+This totally shuts down station security, and all passes become All-Access.
+(This occurs even if the round is not Revs).

+If this is a Rev round, the Head Revolutionary passes are renamed "Consul" and all Head and Sec passes are renamed "Enemies of the Revolution".
+But this is just for flavour, as we're into EOR gib-fests at this point.

+_If this **isn't** a Revs round and this has happened, this would be an excellent time for CentComm to send an ERT._

 ### Head Revolutionaries can be de-converted by removing their Revolutionary Implant.
-Revolutionaries can be de-converted by spending a bit of time locked up in Sec.
+Revolutionaries can be de-converted by spending a bit of time locked up in Sec listening to smooth jazz music.

 This removes the other half of the round-removal problem.